MErickson17/nightcarts-todoapp-react/README.md

   * On the home page, click "to do app" to view the app page.
 On this page you can choose to add, edit, or delete a todo item.

 ## Notes
+- This is the react icon library: [here](https://react-icons.github.io/react-icons/)
+- SVGR takes svgs and converts them into react components [here](https://react-svgr.com/docs/cli/)
+- SVGO is a tool that optimizes svgs.
+There is an online tool and an npm package.